 Dr. Elaine Schulte, chair of general pediatrics at Cleveland Clinic Children’s Hospital, takes a more hard line: She thinks parents should make their children wear pants in cold weather, despite protests, at least until the teen years.

-The temperature at which someone develops frostbite or hypothermia differs, Schulte says.
+The temperature at which someone develops frostbite or hypothermia differs, Schulte said.
 It depends on whether there is rain or snow, how much muscle and fat the child has, what his metabolism is like, and how much of the body is exposed.

 Schulte hasn’t treated any children who have developed frostbite or hypothermia from wearing shorts in the winter, but she does see children with frostbite from skiing.
 They are often well covered, but because they were out for such long periods of time, they suffered frostbite.
 Long-time exposure could make wearing shorts a danger.
 A walk to the mailbox is probably fine, while playing outside in shorts on a snowy day could be a problem.